babbadeckl/HackTheBox-Writeups/Guard/README.md

 ## Exploitation

 Having access to Daniel's home directory, we can directly read the user flag.
 But hmmm ... somehow `cat` does not give any output.
-I seems like some commands were modified.
+It seems like we have some restrictions.
 However, `more` works perfectly fine.
 User flag: `209333652507f89d0d3a41ff4070c081`

 Let's look for some privilege escalation!